BelgianBiodiversityPlatform/dwca2gis/README.rst

 Will output a Shepefile using the famous EPSG:3857 CRS (aka Sperical Mercator, Google projection, 900913, EPSG:3587, ...)

+For each Darwin Core term in the "Core file" of the source DwC-A, an attribute will be set in the resulting shapefile.

 Running tests
 -------------